lovehifi/raudiobub/README.md

 ## LMSBub: A Comparable Solution for LMS in rAudio

-Discover an analogous solution tailored for LMS in rAudio at this [rAudioBub GitHub repository](https://github.com/lovehifi/lmsbub).
+Discover an analogous solution tailored for LMS in rAudio at this [LMSBub GitHub repository](https://github.com/lovehifi/lmsbub).